Applications for The Alexia Professional Grant are closed.

 to motion pieces, if you wish to include a motion component for consideration.

-Winners will be announced on April 22, 2016.
+Winners will be announced on or around April 8, 2017.
 Judging takes place at

 Communications and is open to the public.